Double Your Impact & Protect Ipswich's Drinking Water Supply and Public Trail Access!

 THANK YOU, Ipswich Residents, for your vote for Open Space bond funds at Town Meeting!

-Take part in Greenbelt's "Set the Pace for Open Space" virtual run/walk Oct 17-30th.
-Learn More
+Thank you for all who participated in the "Set the Pace for Open Space" virtual run/walk last month!

 Along both sides of Pineswamp Road, Kamon Farm features open hayfields, forest and wetlands that connect existing protected land in the Ipswich and Parker River watersheds.
 More than half of